Not all food needs to look restaurant worthy to be beneficial for your health.

 9. If you’re planning on buying traditional shop-bought chocolate eggs, it’s best to get good quality, dark chocolate with a high cacao content, as these will contain less sugar.”

 Mindful Eating – I’m sure you’ve heard the term, but do you feel like you’ve really grasped the concept?
 These days the term ‘Mindful Eating’ has somehow found its way into diet and weight loss programs around the world.
 Yet using mindful eating as as weight loss tool actually goes against what the practice of what mindful eating is truly about.
 Let’s break this down.
+So what is Mindfulness?

 Mindfulness is all about deliberately paying attention, non – judgmentally to your thoughts, emotions and physical sensations in the present moment.
 It’is purpose is to help free yourself of reactive, habitual patterns of thinking, feeling and acting.
 It is about balance, choice, wisdom and acceptance of what is.
+Ok, so how does Mindful Eating fit in?

 Mindful eating involves the act of non-judgmentally acknowledging your hunger and fullness cues to guide your decisions of when to begin and finish eating foods, and eating with awareness of all of your senses – sight, sound, touch, taste and smell.
 It helps to develop non-judgemental responses to food (likes, dislikes, neutral) while allowing yourself to become aware of the positive and nurturing opportunities available through food selection and preparation.
 It is a tool to learn which foods will best satisfy your hunger.
+Why is it not for weight loss?

 As you can see, the core purpose of mindful eating is to eat without judgement guided by your internal hunger and fullness cues.
 Practicing mindful eating with the intention to lose weight means that you are entering the eating occasion with expectation and judgement – to lose weight.
 If those expectations aren’t met, generally feelings of failure arise – which more often than not lead back to partaking in another behaviour for weight loss – which is a classic example of the diet cycle.
+So how can Mindful eating help?

 Eating is a behaviour and behaviour change is hard!
 You can follow a meal plan or pay someone to dictate to you what to eat until they are blue in the face, but at the end of day you have to learn to eat for YOU.
 Improving your eating behaviours is not about weighing less for a moment in time, but about learning to eat well for the rest of your life.
 Mindful eating can assist this in this in a number of ways: